thomas4f/mxbmrp2/README.md

 MXBMRP2 leverages the game's plugin system and memory reading to display a customizable HUD in-game.
 This information can be useful to let people know what bike or server you're on when sharing your screen or streaming, for example.

 _This plugin is in early development and may contain bugs or incomplete features.
-If you encounter any issues or have suggestions, please report them on the [Issues](https://github.com/thomas4f/mxbmrp2/issues) page._
+If you encounter any issues or have suggestions, please report them on the [Issues](https://github.com/thomas4f/mxbmrp2/issues) page.
+Feature- and/or pull requests are also welcome!_

 ## Installation